Reviews You Can Rely On

 Slightly longer break-in period than lighter boots

 The Hoka Kaha 2 GTX is an outstanding boot that combines comfort and support with some really cool new designs, sure to turn heads when you walk down the trail.
 The meta-rockered style that uses Hoka's unique Swallowtail heel gives a much smoother gait when striding along, and thanks to two inches of ridiculously comfortable EVA compression molded foam, it feels like you are walking on a cloud.
 Despite all this comfort, the Kaha doesn't feel like wearing a big marshmallow.
 There is enough stability in the midsole and through the high-top ankle that those seeking top-level protection will find it in this boot.
-Using durable materials like Nubuck leather and adding a tried and true Gore-Tex liner for waterproofness, we believe this is one of the best boots you could ask for in most climates outside of hot and dry environments.
+Using durable materials like Nubuck leather and adding a tried and true Gore-Tex liner for waterproofness, we believe this is one of the premiere boots you could ask for in most climates outside of hot and dry environments.

 The Nubuck leather upper requires some breaking-in.
 If you require a boot that's ready to hit the trail right out of the box, we found the lightweight and thin-soled Salomon X Ultra Mid 4 Gore-Tex didn't require a break-in period.
 The same was true for the budget-friendly Merrell Moab 3 Mid Waterproof.
 While the boots held up for much of our testing, we still noted a handful of scrapes in the outsole.
 Additinally, the Swallowtail heel takes some getting used to.
 It lengthens the foot, so you will need to train yourself to pick up your foot slightly more.
 This might sound challenging, but we were used to it very quickly, and now we can't stop raving about this comfortable hiking boot.